India’s Energy Scenario & Coal

 - India is the 3rd largest coal producing country in the world after China and USA.

 CIL having fulfilled the financial and other prerequisites was granted the Maharatna recognition in April 2011.
 It is a privileged status conferred by Government of India to select state owned enterprises in order to empower them to expand their operations and emerge as global giants.
-So far, the select club has only five members out of 217 Central Public Sector Enterprises in the country.
+So far, the select club has only seven members out of290 Central Public Sector Enterprises in the country (as on 31/03/2014, source-DPE).

 Unmatched Strategic Relevance